School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 III.
 Options for Possible Resolution

 Students who believe they have been subjected to mistreatment or other reporters who believe they have witnessed student mistreatment have several options available if they wish to seek resolution of a situation.
-At any time, they may consult with a Discrimination and Harassment Response Coordinator (see below), whose responsibilities include assisting students, faculty, and staff with questions regarding university policies and options for addressing concerns about mistreatment.
+At any time, they may consult with a Discrimination and Harassment Response Coordinator (see below), whose responsibilities include assisting students, faculty and staff with questions regarding university policies and options for addressing concerns about mistreatment.

 Students may also initiate a more formal complaint process, which could involve a committee hearing, by contacting a Discrimination and Harassment Response Coordinator.
 If it has not already done so, the university will initiate an investigation into the allegations under the appropriate policy and, if substantiated, take disciplinary action as contemplated by the applicable procedures.
 For example, if a student asserts that a faculty member has engaged in mistreatment in the form of sexual harassment, the university's Discrimination and Harassment Policy would be followed.

 The university will remain in communication with the student throughout the university’s investigation and response.
-The university may be limited in its ability to disclose personnel information or other action taken in response to a complaint.
+The university may be limited in its ability to disclose personnel or other action taken in response to a complaint.
 The university will only be able to return communication made by anonymous reporters if the reporter creates a password and logs back into the reporting portal to access information about the incident.

 IV.
 Monitoring and Education